Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

     > **Note:** You may need to scroll further down the page to see all the attachments.

 ![Add attachment]({% link mobile-workspace/images/add-attachment.png %})

+## Share custom URLs

+You can share custom Workspace URLs.
+The link can go directly to a particular screen, for example **Offline**, **Personal Files**, or **Tasks**.

+1. Tap on the custom Workspace URL.

+2. You are prompted to open the link with a browser in iOS or Android launches the Mobile Workspace application.

+3. The link opens in the browser or application.
+You may need to log in, if prompted.

+    **Note:** File and URL access depends on permissions set in Workspace.

+4. If using a browser, you will be asked to open in the Alfresco Mobile application (Alfresco Mobile Workspace) or download Mobile Workspace.